Domain Spoof Test Product Manual

 - Implement SPF.
 For instructions on implementing SPF, see here.

 - Verify that the SPF has been implemented here.

-Microsoft has their own version of SPF called “Sender ID”.
-To configuring Sender ID in Exchange, click the links under the version of Exchange you are using:
+Microsoft has its own version of SPF called “Sender ID”.
+To configure Sender ID in Exchange, click the links under the version of Exchange you are using: